Buffered Asynchronous SGD for Byzantine Learning: Abstract

 \section{Abstract}

-Distributed learning has become a hot research topic, due to its wide application in cluster-based large-scale learning, federated learning, edge computing and so on.
-Most distributed learning methods assume no error and attack on the workers.
-However, many unexpected cases, such as communication error and even malicious attack, may happen in real applications.
-Hence, Byzantine learning~(BL), which refers to distributed learning with attack or error, has recently attracted much attention.
-Most existing BL methods are synchronous, which will result in slow convergence when there exist heterogeneous workers.
-Furthermore, in some applications like federated learning and edge computing, synchronization cannot even be performed most of the time due to the offline workers~(clients or edge servers).
-Hence, asynchronous BL~(ABL) is more general and practical than synchronous BL~(SBL).
-To the best of our knowledge, there exist only two ABL methods.
-One of them cannot resist malicious attack.
-The other needs to store some training instances on the server, which has the privacy leak problem.
-In this paper, we propose a novel method, called \underline{b}uffered \underline{a}synchronous \underline{s}tochastic \underline{g}radient \underline{d}escent~(\mbox{BASGD}), for BL.
-BASGD is an asynchronous method.
-Furthermore, BASGD has no need to store any training instances on the server, and hence can preserve privacy in ABL. \mbox{BASGD} is theoretically proved to have the ability of resisting against error and malicous attack.
-Moreover, BASGD has a similar theoretical convergence rate to that of vanilla asynchronous SGD~(ASGD), with an extra constant variance.
-Empirical results show that BASGD can significantly outperform vanilla ASGD and other ABL baselines, when there exists error or attack on workers.
+Distributed learning has become a hot research topic due to its wide application in cluster-based large-scale learning, federated learning, edge computing and so on.
+Most traditional distributed learning methods typically assume no failure or attack.
+However, many unexpected cases, such as communication failure and even malicious attack, may happen in real applications.
+Hence, Byzantine learning~(BL), which refers to distributed learning with failure or attack, has recently attracted much attention.
+Most existing BL methods are synchronous, which are impractical in some applications due to heterogeneous or offline workers.
+In these cases, asynchronous BL~(ABL) is usually preferred.
+In this paper, we propose a novel method, called \underline{b}uffered \underline{a}synchronous \underline{s}tochastic \underline{g}radient \underline{d}escent~(\mbox{BASGD}), for ABL.
+To the best of our knowledge, BASGD is the first ABL method that can resist non-omniscient attacks without storing any instances on server.
+Furthermore, we also propose an improved variant of BASGD, called BASGD with momentum (BASGDm), by introducing momentum into BASGD.
+BASGDm can resist both non-omniscient and omniscient attacks.
+Compared with those methods which need to store instances on server, \mbox{BASGD} and \mbox{BASGDm} have a wider scope of application.
+Both \mbox{BASGD} and \mbox{BASGDm} are compatible with various aggregation rules.
+Moreover, both \mbox{BASGD} and \mbox{BASGDm} are proved to be convergent and be able to resist failure or attack.
+Empirical results show that our methods significantly outperform existing ABL baselines when there exists failure or attack on workers.